Wayne Corporation: Bankruptcy

-Epilogue
+Post-Bankruptcy

 Wayne Wheeled Vehicles (1993–1995)

 After the bankruptcy of Richmond Transportation Corporation, Wayne Corporation effectively ceased to exist.
 During its liquidation, the product rights and many of the assets of the company (aside from the company itself and its liabilities) were purchased in February 1993 by the BMY defense subsidiary of Harsco Corporation for $2.1 million.
 Seeking to diversify beyond military production, BMY relaunched the Wayne brand as Wayne Wheeled Vehicles (WWV) and relocated bus manufacturing to its Marysville, Ohio headquarters.

 For the first time since 1875, Wayne no longer was associated with Richmond, Indiana; the Wayne Corporation factory was not included in the sale and remained shuttered.
 In Ohio, the Lifeguard and Lifestar full-size buses restarted production alongside the Chaperone small bus (the Busette ended production in 1990).
 The school buses restarted production largely unchanged, with the most notable revision being a change in chassis suppliers for the Lifestar.

 During 1994, Harsco began to change its footprint as a defense supplier; leading to BMY ending production of its 5-ton truck line.
-After an attempted sale of Wayne (to a commercial bus manufacturer) fell through, WWV was closed down by parent company Harsco in June 1995.
-Currently, this remains the final presence of the Wayne product line and brand name.
+After an attempted sale of Wayne to a commercial bus manufacturer fell through, WWV was closed down by parent company Harsco in June 1995.

 At the time of its closure, Wayne was in the process of developing the RD-9000 school bus.
 A rear-engine design, the RD-9000 featured significant advances and innovations, improving usage for both driving and servicing the vehicle.
 The vehicle was only built as a prototype, with some features of the RD-9000 later adopted by competitive manufacturers.

-Mid Bus

-In 1980, following the collapse of the professional car industry and growing overcapacity among school bus body manufacturers, Superior Coach Company of Lima, Ohio was shut down by its parent company Sheller-Globe.
-The next year, Mid Bus was formed by three former Superior employees and seven co-workers, choosing to specialize in small school buses.
-Debuting a small bus named Superior by Mid Bus (a separate company produced full-size Superior school buses), the company converted a full-size van, adding a raised roof, reinforced body sides, and split-sash windows.
-In 1987, "Superior" was dropped as a prefix.

-By the end of the 1980s, Mid Bus sought to compete with larger-scale school bus manufacturers, seeking to replace its raised-roof van with a cutaway van chassis with a bus body.
-In 1990, Wayne discontinued production of the Busette in favor of the Chaperone, with the tooling for the body design sold to Mid Bus.
-The adoption of an existing design largely eliminated development and engineering costs, but through its production as a Wayne, the Busette had grown popular (especially among Head Start agencies), providing for an existing customer base.